Rbllado/bilbocurrency/README.md

-# CityEasier
+# BilboCurrency

 <br>

 ## Description

-Application web to make easier your stay in a city.
-You will be able to find the most tyipical events, restaurants, museums and hotels in a city.
+Application web to see the current cryptocurrencies in the world.
+You can check the price and see how is moving the crypto market nowadays.
+For each coin you will have a detail description about the latest price, what it the coin about, the website of the coin and a chart.

 <br>